Designing mobile engagement features for Okapi Reusable

 72%

-interested to see their own sustainable impact
+of participants were interested to see their own sustainable impact

-interested to see their own sustainable impact
+of participants were interested to see their own sustainable impact

 84%

-not interested in social based interactions
+of participants were not interested in social based interactions

-not interested in social based interactions
+of participants were not interested in social based interactions

 70%

-shared concerns about cleanliness
+of participants shared concerns about cleanliness

-shared concerns about cleanliness
+of participants shared concerns about cleanliness

-Aligning on design direction with client
+Aligning on product direction with client

-Visualizing individual's sustainable impact
+1) Visualizing individual's sustainable impact

-I want to display each user’s contribution to sustainable impact using metrics.
 Feeling a sense of impact will motivate users to keep contributing and help them see the value of their efforts in a tangible way.

-Engaging with every borrowed cup
+2) Engaging with every borrowed cup

 To make each borrowed cup a unique experience, our client wants to highlight the cafe where the cup was borrowed, and the artist behind the cup’s design.
 This allows users to connect with partner cafes and artists.

-Showing sustainable stories
+3) Showing sustainable stories

 Okapi Reusable already sends out monthly newsletter through email to highlight unique sustainable stories from the community.
 I want to make these stories also accessible from the mobile app, making them easy to browse when users wait in line.
 Seeing community successes can help users feel a sense of contribution.